 - You get the public’s attention on sites that have an auto play feature.
 Like Facebook, some websites use AutoPlay.
 The time internet users spend on each piece of content is extremely short.
 Subtitles then make it easier to capture users’ attention.

-How do you caption a video?
+How do you approach subtitles for a video?

 The translator with subtitles is first and foremost faced with questions of size and timing.
 There are general principles that must be observed to provide the public with an optimal experience.
 They are based on the viewer’s ability to read a letter in a given time and on the speed of a film (24 frames per second).